-Risk Potential Workarounds Complete loss of site Risk Rating:3x3=9 High Potential alternative sites: SSPS multi sited 1: To move students and staff to another suitable site within the school is appropriate to the age range of the students.
-If no suitable site is available, look to hire temporary accommodation 2: Mobile/outreach workers to seek an alternative workbase within the school or to work from home via VPN.
+Risk Potential Workarounds Complete loss of site Risk Rating: 3x3 = 9 High Potential alternative sites: SSPS is multi sited 1: To move students and staff to another suitable site within the school if appropriate to the age range and number of the students.
+If no suitable site is available, look to hire temporary accommodation or seek alternative via LA.
+2: Mobile/outreach workers to seek an alternative workbase within the school or to work from home via VPN.
 3: Increase use of virtual learning and use staff to conduct welfare visits.
-Partial loss of site Risk Rating: 3x3=9 High ssrooms available, look to hire temporary accommodation al learning and use staff to conduct welfare visits.
-Temporary loss of premises (utility failure) - Increase use of virtu al learning and use staff to conduct welfare visits.
+4. Move to entire remote provision Partial loss of site Risk Rating: 3x3 = 9 High Use of other free classrooms If no suitable site is available, look to hire temporary accommodation or seek alternative via LA.